1and1/soma/Protocol.md

 1.Key Exchange - Phase I, Client
 ----------------------------------

-The client generates `somaauth.KexRequest` and sends it to the server as `application/json` body at `POST /authenticate/`.
+The client generates `auth.Kex` and sends it to the server as `application/json` body at `POST /authenticate/`.

-The `KexRequest` must contain the following fields:
+The `Kex` must contain the following fields:
 * Public, hex encoded string
 * InitializationVector, hex encoded string

-Values set as Request and Token are ignored by the server.
+Values set as Request are ignored by the server.
-The client's `KexRequest.count` is initialized as the uint zero value `0`.
+The client's `Kex.count` is initialized as the uint zero value `0`.

 2.Key Exchange - Phase II, Server
 -----------------------------------

-The server receives the `KexRequest` from the client.
+The server receives the `Kex` from the client.
 It takes the public key from `Public` and saves it as `peer`.
-It generates its own keypair via `KexRequest.GenerateNewKeypair()`.
+It generates its own keypair via `Kex.GenerateNewKeypair()`.
-It saves the client IP address via `KexRequest.SetIPAddress()`.
+It saves the client IP address via `Kex.SetIPAddress()`.
-It assigns an UUIDv4 via `KexRequest.GenerateNewRequestID()`.
+It assigns an UUIDv4 via `Kex.GenerateNewRequestID()`.
-It saves the time of the request as `KexRequest.SetTimeUTC()`.
+It saves the time of the request as `Kex.SetTimeUTC()`.

-The server replies the client with a `KexRequest` of its own.
+The server replies the client with a `Kex` of its own.
 This must contain the following fields:
 * Public, hex encoded string
 * Request, uuid string